liqotech/liqo/docs/examples/offloading-with-policies.md

 ## Tear down the playground

+Our example is finished; now we can remove all the created resources and tear down the playground.

 ### Unoffload namespaces

 Before starting the uninstallation process, make sure that all namespaces are unoffloaded: